lovette/bootstrap-bash/README.md

 The order can be explicitly controlled by assigning modules a relative order `N`.
 Modules can be installed `first`, `last` or `before` or `after` another module.
 This allows subroles to install modules before or after inherited modules.

+Modules can also be associated with tags which can be used to filter selected modules.

+	modulea before moduleb (tag1,tag2,...)

 Package Management